mpraski/cpga/README.md

 - [x] Add documentation for user-facing classes
 - [X] Add namespaces to separate packages
-- [ ] Extract headers to a dedicated directory for including as a library
+- [X] Extract headers to a dedicated directory for including as a library
+- [ ] Provide CMake configuration for the library
 - [ ] Write unit tests (leverage CAF testing DSL for actor code)
 - [ ] Provide benchmarks